 Pepco Maryland Electric Rate Schedule Tariff, including Net Energy Metering Rider "NEM"

 Pepco Maryland Electric Rate Schedule Tariff, including Aggregate Net Energy Metering Rider "ANEM"

 There are currently no restricted circuits in our Pepco region.
 This map shows general areas where circuits are restricted.
 For more information, contact our GPC team.

 Customers interested in installing large generating facilities and selling power directly to the grid will need wholesale power purchase agreements.
 PJM Interconnection is a regional transmission organization (RTO) that coordinates the movement of wholesale electricity in all or parts of Delaware, Illinois, Indiana, Kentucky, Maryland, Michigan, New Jersey, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia and the District of Columbia.
-Our Green Power Connection Team will gladly to refer you to the department within Pepco that handles wholesale power purchase agreements.
+Our Green Power Connection Team will gladly refer you to the department within Pepco that handles wholesale power purchase agreements.